jcarcamo/ST0245-20192/Recursion/Workshop 2.md

 This lab is important because of the following:
 1. The projects do not have (minimal) recursion as part of their requirements
-2. There are recursive problems on the mid-term and final exams.
+2. There are recursive problems on the mid-terms.
-3. This lab will be the only homework provided for you to work on recursion.

 So, lets practice. 😊